 Through our active involvement with the Ontario Chamber of Commerce (OCC) and its advocacy and policy work, we are influencing the OCC’s policy agenda and making sure that they are lobbying for issues that are important for Kingston businesses.

-There has been much discussion in recent weeks about the unintended consequences of Bill 148, the legislation that introduced a higher minimum wage in Ontario and extended numerous labour and employment standards provisions.
+There has been much discussion since implementation about the unintended consequences of Bill 148, the legislation that introduced a higher minimum wage in Ontario and extended numerous labour and employment standards provisions.

-The Greater Kingston Chamber of commerce and our members throughout the province are beginning to understand the intent of the legislation.
+The Greater Kingston Chamber of commerce and our members throughout the province understand the intent of the legislation.
 But we also understand that evidence-based public policy must be fundamental in a properly functioning democracy.

-For months, we have forewarned that every objective analysis has indicated that these changes will lead to significant job loss, a 50% increase in inflation over and above what would otherwise be expected in the next few years, and an acceleration toward automation.
+For months, we have promoted that a every objective analysis has indicated that these changes will lead to significant changes including automation.

 The implementation was too much too fast.
 It is clear that the Government of Ontario must take further action to mitigate the unintended consequences of Bill 148.